-Karen would be beautiful if she hadn’t been smoking since she was sixteen and abusing herself with alcohol.
-My first guess is that she’s around thirty-five, thirty-six or so, but I’ve never been good at guessing ages.
-Her golden blond hair, the same as Luke’s, lies lank on her bony shoulders.
+Karen would be beautiful if she didn't start smoking at sixteen and abusing herself with alcohol.
+My first guess is that she's around thirty-five or thirty-six, but I've never been good at guessing ages.
+Her golden blond hair, the same as Luke's, lies lank on her bony shoulders.

-Her icy blue, almost grey eyes show nothing about how she’s feeling or what she’s thinking; she’s closed off.
-I don’t think she’s touched drugs, but I can’t be too sure.
-I’d a feeling that number four was a druggie but he never left any evidence.
+Her icy blue, almost grey eyes show nothing about how she's feeling or what she's thinking; she's closed off.
+I don't think she's touched drugs, but I can't be too sure.
+I've a feeling that number four was a druggie, but he never left any evidence.